Solihull: Geography

+The village of Meriden in the Borough of Solihull was historically regarded as the centre of England and marked the dividing line between England's North and South.
+A listed stone monument commemorating Meriden's status as 'Centre of England' sits on the village green.
+However, this was discovered to be inaccurate in the 1920s, when the centre of England was in fact calculated to be in Leicestershire.

 Governance

 Local Government Level

 Due to its growth, Solihull was promoted from an urban district to a municipal borough, the honour being bestowed by Princess Margaret, who waved from the balcony of the Old Council House in March 1954.

 The Queen opened the new civic hall in the town in May 1962.
 The town became a county borough in 1964.
 In 1974, the Solihull county borough was merged with the rural district surrounding Meriden to form the Metropolitan Borough of Solihull.
 This also includes the districts known as Shirley, Knowle, Dorridge, Balsall Common, Castle Bromwich and Chelmsley Wood.

 There are now 17 wards in Solihull; Olton, Knowle, Dorridge, Silhill, Blythe, Meriden, Elmdon, Lyndon, Smith's Wood, Chelmsley Wood, Hockley Heath, St. Alphege, Shirley West, Shirley East, Shirley South, Kingshurst & Fordbridge, Castle Bromwich and Bickenhill.
 Each ward is represented by three councillors at Solihull Metropolitan Borough Council, making a total of 51 councillors.
 The mayor is elected by the council and is currently (2022) Ken Meeson of the Conservative Party.

 There are parish councils serving villages across the wider borough.